Empyrealiv/CSC3101_Capstone/sentiment_analysis_backend/Models/README.md

 1. Place the model into the Models folder

-2. If it is a custom model using the WHLA from this repository and making using a JSON config and .pth file, ensure the naming convention follows the following
+2. If it is a custom model using the WHLA wrapper class from this repository and making using a JSON config and .pth file, ensure the naming convention follows the following
     - Folder name: Any folder name will work
     - JSON config: [Folder name]_config.json
     - pth file: [Folder name].pth